ARM-software/bob-build/docs/user_guide/code_generation.md

 }
 ```

-The next example shows how `module_deps` might be used.
+The next example shows how `generated_deps` might be used.
 Note that for
-each module named in `module_deps` there are variables to get the
+each module named in `generated_deps` there are variables to get the
 intermediate directory as well as all the outputs for that module.
 The
 variables are `${mod_dir}` and `${mod_outs}` where `mod` is the module
 name.